Yuxinn-J/ip/index.md

 # User Guide
 ---

-Duke is a **Personal Assistant Chatbot that helps a person to keep track of various things via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, Duke can get your contact management tasks done faster than traditional GUI apps..This product is not meant for end-users and therefore there is no user-friendly installer.
+Duke is a **Personal Assistant Chatbot that helps a person to keep track of various things via a Command Line Interface** (CLI).
+If you can type fast, Duke can manage your tdo task list faster than traditional GUI apps.This product is not meant for end-users and therefore there is no user-friendly installer.

 - [Quick Start](#quick-start) 😃
 - [Features](#features) 😆